389ds/389ds.github.io/docs/389ds/contributing.md

 Acknowledgements
 ----------------

-Thanks to @charcol for contribuing to this page, and advice on it's content.
+Thanks to @charcol for contributing to this page, and advice on its content.